kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

 ```

-To make it more user friendly experiance we need more builtin and custom function for matching and decoding which should be easy to use .
+To make it more user friendly experiance we need more builtin and custom function for matching and decoding which should be easy to use.

 The policy evaluation result, either 'pass' or 'fail', will be embed into the [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) message and sent back to Envoy.
 If policy result is `pass` then CheckResponse status is set to be `OK` or `200` then the incoming request will be allowed and if policy result `fail` then CheckResponse status is set to be `403` then the incoming request will be denied .

-### Deployemnt of Upstream sevice with the sidecar containers
+### Deployment of Upstream sevice with the sidecar containers

 Upstream App deployment with kyverno-envoy and Envoy as a sidecar